Unistellar: History

 The kit included a custom tripod and mount, a Bahtinov mask and a protective cap.
 Later, Unistellar introduced two new telescopes, eVscope 2 with bigger FOV and better monitor which won the T3 Platinum Award, and eQuinox with longer battery life and no monitor.

-Evscope
+eVscope

 The eVscope is a 114 mm-diameter Prime focus reflector, focal length 450 mm.
 It projects its image onto a 4.8 × 3.6 mm CMOS color sensor with 1.3 million pixels.
-The image is transmitted to a small screen in an eyepiece also mounted on the telescope.
-An electronic connection to a computer (smartphone, pad, or laptop) can be required to make astronomical observations from the telescope.
-The digital technology allows multiple images to be stacked while subtracting the noise component of the observation producing images of Messier objects and faint stars as dim as an apparent magnitude of 15 with consumer-grade equipment.
+An electronic connection to a computer (smartphone, tablet, or laptop) is required to use the telescope.
+The image is also transmitted to a small screen in an eyepiece also mounted on the telescope.
+Live stacking of images taken by the telescope can produce images of Messier objects and faint stars as dim as an apparent magnitude of 15 with consumer-grade equipment.
 As of 2024, 25,000 units were sold.

 Science

 As presented in American Geophysical Union (AGU) 2021 Fall Meeting, the eVscope had observed many astronomical objects up to December 2021, including the detection by 79 observers of 85 transits by Jupiter-sized exoplanets, 281 asteroid occultations (including forty-five positive ones), and three shape and spin solutions for near-Earth asteroids.
 The network also supported NASA's TESS mission by making transatlantic observations of an exoplanet transit, and NASA's Lucy mission by profiling Trojan asteroids this spacecraft will visit.
 These data are collected by observers in Europe, North America, Japan, Australia, and New Zealand.
 Unistellar aims to expand the network to the rest of Asia and to South America.

 The Unistellar Exoplanet (UE) campaign helped to improve the measurement accuracy of the orbital period of TOI 3799.01.
 The UE campaign also helps to refine the orbit of long-period exoplanets, such as the Jupiter-analog Kepler-167e and the eccentric planet HD 80606b, which have transit durations longer than 10 hours.
 This refinement will help with follow-up observations, such as JWST observation of HD 80606b.

 In July 2025, a community of smart telescope users have captured and shared images of the interstellar comet that had entered our Solar System.

 Unistellar citizen science projects include asteroid occultations, exoplanet transits, planetary defense (Near-Earth asteroids and main-belt lightcurves), cometary activity, and cosmic cataclysms (supernova, recurrent nova, gamma-ray bursts, and variable stars).